nicholasjclark/mvgam/docs/README.md

 ## Disclaimer

-Please note that `mvgam` is under very active development, and it is likely that certain functionality will change on a regular basis.
+Please note that the `mvgam` package is under very active development, and it is likely that certain functionality will change on a regular basis.
 As such, please take caution when implementing the package for automated routines.

 ## Resources